 o Assurance that a foreign supplier complies to FSMA rules, avoiding the need to further assess the supplier.

-o Expedited entry of the product into the USA by potentially saving days for release in one of US’ port of entry.
+o Expedited entry of the product into the USA by potentially saving days for release in one of USA’s ports of entry.

 · For foreign suppliers:

-o Reduces the extra work of proving to various clients your status as it relates to compliance to FSMA rules.
+o Reduces the extra work of proving to various clients with your status, as it relates to compliance to FSMA rules.

-o Opens doors to new clients – by making it easier for a US important to choose your products versus your non-certified competitor.
+o Opens doors to new clients – by making it easier for a US importer to choose your products versus your non-certified competitor.

 DNV GL can help organizations by:

-· Providing third-party certification.
-Weather you are a non-US supplier or if you want to manage your suppliers, DNV GL is a global company, working in many parts of the world.
+· Providing with the Expedited USA Entry Program certification whether you are a non-US supplier, or if you want to manage your suppliers, DNV GL is a global company, working in many parts of the world.

-· Providing GAP Analysis, in preparation for the certification audit.
-GAP Analysis can be very helpful as a way to gauge a company’s level of preparedness towards a full audit.
+· Providing GAP Analysis in preparation for a certification audit, GAP Analysis can be very helpful as a way to gauge a company’s level of preparedness towards the full audit.

-· Organizing training in order to increase level of awareness within company’s staff, leading to a more successful certification audit.
+· Organizing training to increase level of awareness within the company’s staff, leading to a more successful certification audit.